 Here is an example of snagging a big winner using the EURUSD Session High Low Day Trading Strategy.
 While a 2:1 reward-to-risk is typically used to capture a quick profit, if the price runs (with this strategy or another), the aggressive trailing stop loss may harness a much larger profit.
 In this case, about 10:1, or a 10% gain on the account if risking 1% on the trade.

 If you want to try to capture “big” gains more of the time (but also hold through some pullbacks), this isn’t the trailing stop loss to use.
 Possibly try a moving average, Renko charts, or a multiple of Average True Range (ATR) if you want to hold through some of the price gyrations for larger gains.

 Many people struggle to stick with their strategy and make lots of mistakes when the price starts to pull back.
 If you are one of those people, consider using this type of method as it will greatly simplify the trading process.

 This trailing stop loss is designed for the active trader.
 Get into a trade, trail the stop loss, and take profits with the trailing stop loss.
 Jump back in if a new opportunity presents itself.

-Interested in stock trades that last one to two weeks?
+Interested in stock trades that last one to three weeks?
 My Complete Method Stock Swing Trading Course covers how to find and buy stocks right as they are starting a quick 20%+ move.

 Customizing the One-Bar Aggressive Trailing Stop Loss